QwikDev/qwik/CONTRIBUTING.md

 Before creating a new issue, it is good practice to search using the appropriate [GitHub issue search bar](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests) because maybe you could already find the solution to your problem or you could verify that it is an already known problem.

 We want a bug-free and best-performing project, that's why we take all reported issues to heart, but if we can't reproduce the issue, we won't have a way of locating and properly fixing it.

 Therefore, to solve the problem in the best possible way, it's mandatory to create a minimum repository that reproduces the problem itself, without superstructures, but with the least possible code explaining the error.

 Without enough information to reproduce the issue, we will close it because we can't recreate and solve it.

+### Submitting a Pull Request (PR)

+#### Branch Organization

+We adopt trunk-based development therefore all Pull Requests are made to the main branch because we do not use separate branches for development or for the versions we release

+#### Good first issue

+The issues marked with [_Good first issue_](https://github.com/BuilderIO/qwik/issues?q=is:open+is:issue+label:%22good+first+issue%22) are a good starting point to familiarize yourself with the project.

+Before starting to solve the problem, please check with the maintainers that the issue is still to be solved and therefore your intervention will help.

 # CONTRIBUTING